cynraw/MERN/README.md

 # REACTJS
 - React apps are made out of components.
 A component is a piece of the UI (user interface) that has its own logic and appearance.
 - A component can be as small as a button, or as large as an entire page.

+### Creating and nesting components
+- React components are javascript functions that return markup.
+- React component names must always start with a capital letter, while HTML tags must be lowercase.